kchuanglab/CUPID-seq/demux-and-dada2_README.md

   The image will be created locally and a file ‘both.sif’ will be created in the current working directory.
 The build should take less than 1 hour, and if it is completed successfully, the the final output will look something like this:\
   <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/buildSuccessOutput.png?raw=true" alt="Alt Text" width="750" height="400">\
   REPLACE IMAGE!\
-  Once completed, the file 'demux-image.sif' should be found in the current working directory.\
+  Once completed, the file 'both.sif' should be found in the current working directory.\
 \
 If you are running through a job manager like Slurm, edit the included script 'slurmBuild.sh' to speicfy the desired number of nodes, time, and memory, then initiate a run.
 This should take less than 1 hour, and the file 'both.sif' should be created.